gabrielmoris/design-patterns/readme.md

 ### [Strategy Pattern](strategy/strategy-explanation.js)

-Dehavioral design pattern that allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.
+Behavioral design pattern that allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.
 This pattern enables you to select an algorithm at runtime, making your code more flexible and maintainable.

 The key benefits of using the Strategy pattern in this example are: